gab-language/site/content/blog/values.md

 ```
 Let's take a look at how the *stack* might look under the hood as this function is being called.
 > Disclaimer: I am not a cpython expert.
 I am guessing based on what I know about it and stack vms in general.
+> The specifics are not important - these principles apply to many situations in language runtimes.
 ```python
 # Here is what the stack might look like at the callsite below.
 example(1, 2)